langitketujuh/l7-os/README.md

 ## The LangitKetujuh Linux live maker and installer

 GNU/Linux distribution based on Voidlinux with KDE desktop environment.
 Rolling release stable, light and efficient. `home` edition for common users and `studio` edition for the needs of designers, illustrators, animators and game designers.

 #### System requirement:

-- 2G RAM.
+* 2G RAM.
-- CPU Dual core.
+* CPU Dual core.
-- 10G free diskspace.
+* 10G free diskspace for base, 20G for home or 40G for studio.

 #### Login: